-Aggarwal is one of the few medical professionals to speak frankly about the corruption and propaganda that led to the federal prohibition of cannabis in 1937 and that has prevented its widespread use in both mainstream and alternative medical circles for nearly 80 years.
+Aggarwal is one of the few medical professionals to speak frankly about the corruption and propaganda that led to the federal prohibition of cannabis in 1937 and that has prevented its widespread use in both mainstream and alternative medical circles for more than 80 years.

 “To understand cannabis scientifically, a holistic point of view is essential as the human-plant relationship itself must be acknowledged.” — Dr. Sunil Aggarwal

 - Explaining the AMA’s History on Cannabis (2:16; 2010)